sameerdewan/react-ws-kit/packages/react-ws-kit/NPM_READY.md

-# react-websocket-kit - NPM Package Preparation Summary
+# react-ws-kit - NPM Package Preparation Summary

 ## ✅ Package is Ready for Publication

-The `react-websocket-kit` package has been prepared for npm publication with all necessary files and configurations.
+The `react-ws-kit` package has been prepared for npm publication with all necessary files and configurations.

 ### Package Contents (7.3 KB compressed, 37.9 KB unpacked)